kizzy0216/react-Kudi-Savings/README.md

 ## Technologies Used

-This project was bootstrapped with [Create React App](https://github.com/facebook/)create-react-app].
+This project was bootstrapped with [Create React App](https://github.com/facebook/).
 React is a JavaScript library for creating user interfaces.
 React makes it painless to build interactive UI.

-[React Query](https://github.com/tannerlinsley/react-query) to handle all asynchronous data request
+[React Query](https://github.com/tannerlinsley/react-query) to handle all asynchronous data request, version 0.4.3 was used.

 ## Deployment